Esri/arcgis-maps-sdk-swift-toolkit/README.md

 ### Standalone Components

-If you want to use a specific component in your project, you can copy and paste the source code directly into your project without using the package.
+If you want to use a specific component in your project, you may copy and paste the source code.
+Retain all copyright notices and include a copy of the Apache 2.0 License.

 ### Swift Package Manager